Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

-is commonly considered in the literature, especially since the advent of compressed sensing theory; see, e.g., \cite{CaRoTa06}.
-Indeed, while sparse vectors have a small $\ell_0$ ``norm'', replacing the $\ell_p$ norm in \cref{msl:eq:originalpbm} by an $\ell_0$ ``norm'' would yield an NP-hard optimization problem (see, for instance, \cite{Fornasier2011}).
+is commonly considered in the literature, especially since the advent of the compressed sensing theory; see, e.g., \cite{CaRoTa06}.
+Indeed, while sparse vectors have a small $\ell_0$-`norm', replacing the $\ell_p$-norm in \cref{msl:eq:originalpbm} by an $\ell_0$-`norm' would yield an NP-hard optimization problem (see, for instance, \cite{Fornasier2011}).
 A well-established practice is to consider $\ell_p$ (instead of $\ell_0$) regularization terms with $0<p\leq 1$ to enforce sparsity, noting that the objective function in (\ref{msl:eq:originalpbm}) is non-differentiable at the origin and it is nonconvex when $0 < p < 1$ (see, e.g., \cite{huang2017majorization, lanza2015generalized,lanza2017nonconvex}).
-Note that, if sparsity of the solution in a different domain (e.g., wavelets, discrete cosine transform, gradient) is desired, a regularization term of the form $\|\bfPsi\bfx\|_p^p$ should be considered, where $\bfPsi\in\bbR^{n\times n}$ is a sparsity transform; this situation will be considered in \cref{ssec:transf}.
-Also, sometimes, an $\ell_q$ norm with $q\neq 2$ has to be used to evaluate the fit-to-data term in \cref{msl:eq:originalpbm}: this is appropriate, for instance, when the noise term in \cref{eq:linearmodel} is modeled as impulse noise; see, e.g., \cite{impulsenoise}.
+Note that, if sparsity of the solution in a different domain (e.g., wavelets, discrete cosine transform, gradient) is desired, a regularization term of the form $\|\bfPsi\bfx\|_p^p$ should be considered, where $\bfPsi\in\bbR^{n\times n}$ is a so-called `sparsity' transform; this situation will be considered in \cref{ssec:transf}.
+Also, sometimes, an $\ell_q$-norm with $q\neq 2$ has to be used to evaluate the fit-to-data term in \cref{msl:eq:originalpbm}: this is appropriate, for instance, when the noise term in \cref{eq:linearmodel} is modeled as impulse noise; see, e.g., \cite{impulsenoise}.

 The $\ell_2$-$\ell_p$ regularized problem \cref{msl:eq:originalpbm} can be solved using a variety of general nonlinear solvers and optimization methods; see, for instance, \cite{beck2009fast,goldstein2009split,wright2009sparse} and the references therein.
 Here we focus on solvers that approximate the regularization term in (\ref{msl:eq:originalpbm}) by a sequence of weighted $\ell_2$ terms (i.e., iteratively reweighted schemes).
-This approach intrinsically relies on the interpretation of problem (\ref{msl:eq:originalpbm}) as a non-linear weighted least squares problem of the form
+This approach intrinsically relies on the interpretation of problem (\ref{msl:eq:originalpbm}) as a nonlinear weighted least-squares problem of the form

 where the diagonal weights in $\bfW^{(p)}(\bfx)$ are defined as

 Since we are considering $ 0 < p\leq 1$, division by zero might occur if $[\bfx]_i=0$ for any $i \in \{1,...,n\}$ and, in fact, this is common situation in the case of sparse solutions.
 For this reason, instead of (\ref{msl:eq:weights}), we can consider the following closely related weights